-- When it is safe, go outside and inspect your condensing unit for any obvious damage and carefully remove any debris that might have piled against or on top of it.
+- When it is safe to do so, go outside and inspect your condensing unit for any obvious damage and carefully remove any debris that might have piled against or on top of it.

 - If your unit has been underwater, if you see any damage to the refrigerant or electrical lines or if there is any sign of smoke, do not attempt to turn on your unit.
-Contact your air conditioning contractor as soon as you can to have them inspect the unit.
+Contact your HVAC contractor as soon as you can to have them inspect the unit.

-- When in doubt as to whether your unit is safe for operation, contact your air conditioning contractor.
+- When in doubt as to whether your unit is safe for operation, contact your HVAC contractor.

 Have questions about your air conditioner’s hurricane safety?